Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.76 team ERA ranks 25th among all league pitching staffs.
+- The Reds' 4.73 team ERA ranks 25th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.